Adidas Brazuca

 The Adidas Brazuca ([bɾɐˈzukɐ]) was the official match ball of the 2014 FIFA World Cup, which was held in Brazil.
-It is designed by the company Adidas, a FIFA Partner and FIFA World Cup official match ball supplier since 1970.
+It was designed by the company Adidas, a FIFA Partner and FIFA World Cup official match ball supplier since 1970.

 Naming

-The name of the ball was revealed on 2 September 2012.
+The name of the ball was announced on 2 September 2012.
 It was selected by a public vote organised by the Local Organising Committee and Adidas, with over one million Brazilian football fans voting.
 The name Brazuca was chosen with 77.8% of the vote.
-Two other voting options were given: Bossa Nova (14.6% of the vote) and Carnavalesca (7.6% of the vote).
+The two other voting options were Bossa Nova (14.6% of the vote) and Carnavalesca (7.6% of the vote).

 According to FIFA, "the informal term 'brazuca' (our fellow) is used by Brazilians to describe national pride in the Brazilian way of life", and "mirroring their approach to football, it symbolises emotion, pride and goodwill to all".
 The term is also used as slang for "Brazilian" and became well-known abroad due to the Brazilian diaspora.